Sever1775/3-Tier-web-App/README.md

     pm2 status
     ```
     You should see `app-tier-server` with a status of `online`.
-4. Check the application logs:
-    ```bash
-    pm2 logs app-tier-server
-    ```
-    You should see the message "Waiting for requests from the Web Tier...".

-### 2. Check the Web Tier
+### 2. Check the Web Tier & End-to-End Connectivity (Definitive Test)

+This is the most important test.
+It confirms that the Web Tier, App Tier, and DB Tier are all communicating correctly.

-1. SSH into one of the VM instances in the `webTierVmss`.
+1. SSH into one of the VM instances in the **`webTierVmss`**.
-2. Check the status of the proxy server:
-    ```bash
-    pm2 status
-    ```
-    You should see `web-tier-proxy` with a status of `online`.
-3. Test the connection from the Web Tier to the App Tier.
+2. Test the connection from the Web Tier to the App Tier.
 Replace `10.0.X.X` with your Internal Load Balancer's private IP.
     ```bash
     curl [http://10.0.](http://10.0.)X.X:3000/api/data
     ```
-    This command should return a JSON object with data from the database, confirming all three tiers are connected.
+3.  **A successful test will return a JSON object** with the current time and database name.
+This proves your 3-tier application is fully functional.

-### 3. Test in the Browser
+### 3. Test in the Browser (Expected to Fail)

 1. Find the public IP address of your Application Gateway.
 2. Open a web browser and navigate to that IP address.
 3. The web page should load.
 Click the **"Fetch Data"** button.
-4. The "Response from App Tier" section should appear and be populated with the JSON data from the database.
+4. Open the browser's developer console (F12).
+You should see a "Failed to fetch" or "Connection timed out" error.
+This is the **correct and expected behavior** for this secure architecture, as your browser cannot access the private network.